 Another important date in Portugal it´s the 25th of April 1974, on this day a military coup overthrew the dictatorship of the Estado Novo, a fascist period where Salazar’s image feared even the most courageous, the military coup was carried out by the MFA (Movimento das das Armed Forces) becoming internationally known for the Carnation Revolution, because during the celebration the population offered red carnations to the military, who put them in the barrels of their shotguns.

-Come to know Lisbon, do it in our 2 days tour in Lisbon
+Come meet Lisbon, do it in our 2 days tour in Lisbon.

 Arrival in Lisbon

 In Baixa de Lisboa the most devastated neighborhood with the great earthquake we will understand the importance of Pombaline architecture, with buildings reconstructed in a completely different way, a wider area with many streets and squares, this already foreseeing a another earthquake, crossing Avenida da Liberdade until we reach Marquês de Pombal square where we will stop by Parque Eduardo VII and try to understand the relationship and treaties between Portugal and England.